 Let’s now see some of the hurdles that blockchain entails while dealing with project management.

-- Signature verification is usually slower than regular process as everyone on the network needs to verify leading to redundancy.
+- Signature verification is usually slower than a regular process as everyone on the network needs to verify leading to redundancy.

 - Regulatory and statutory compliance requirements could become a bottleneck when implementing blockchain technology when it comes to settlements and invoices from projects